-A breast lift is a common breast enhancement procedure in which Dr. Sweat is able to improve the position of the breast, by removing any excess skin that may have stretched out due to stress such as weight gain, pregnancy, or even the natural aging process.
+A breast lift is a common breast enhancement procedure where Dr. Sweat is able to improve the position of the breasts by removing any excess skin or tissue that may have stretched out due to conditions such as weight gain, pregnancy, or the natural aging process.
 A breast lift can be done alone or in combination with a breast augmentation or breast reduction.

-Breast lift surgery is performed under general anesthesia, and an implant can be inserted at the time of the surgery if desired.
-Through the incision pattern that is right for you, excess breast skin and fat will be removed.
-Remaining skin and fat will be reshaped to create a more youthful breast contour.
+Breast lift surgery is performed under general anesthesia, and breast implants can also be inserted at the time of the surgery if desired.
+Through the incision pattern that is right for you, excess breast skin and fat can be removed, helping to elevate the breasts.
+The remaining skin and fat can also be reshaped to create a more youthful breast contour.
 Incisions will then be closed with sutures.

-The Inverted-T (Anchor) Incision: This incision is created around the areola, vertically down to the breast crease, and then horizontally along the breast crease.
-It is best for those with a significant amount of breast sag.
+This incision is created around the areola, vertically down to the breast crease, and then horizontally underneath the breast crease.
+It is best for those with a significant amount of breast sagging.
 While more commonly used for breast reduction in selected circumstances, this extensive scar pattern is rarely necessary for breast lift procedures performed at J. Sweat Plastic Surgery in Sacramento.

-The Peri-Areolar (Donut) Incision: This incision is created just around the areola, and is ideal for those with a mild amount of breast sag.
-While the lift associated with this procedure is minimal, so is the associated scarring.
+This incision is created just around the areola, and is ideal for those with a mild amount of breast sag.
+Although these breast lifts are associated with minimal breast lift results, so is the associated scarring.
 However, this technique tends to flatten the projection of the breast and can stretch the nipple significantly.